patricksingleton86/milestone-2-memoryGame/README.md

 ### Scope

-Keep it simple, a single page with everything the user needs.
-The game will be the main focus with links for how to play and contact information.
+Keep it simple, a single page with everything the user needs

+The game will be the main focus

+Links for how to play and contact information.

 ### Structure